KerolosAtef/Stock-market-prediction-using-sentiment-analysis-of-twitter/README.md

 ## Problem Formulation:
-The stock market is a focus for investors to maximize their potential profits and consequently, the interest shown from the technical and financial sides in stock market prediction is always on the rise.
+The stock market is a focus for investors to maximize their potential profits and consequently, the interest is shown from the technical and financial sides in stock market prediction is always on the rise.

 However, stock market prediction is a problem known for its challenging